Jas-Gripen/IL1331_VHDL_Design/README.md

 The program instructions are in the mif file I created.

-The program was tested in a vurtial test bench as where I could inspect all of the bits for each instruction.
+The program was written and tested in a virtual test bench in ModelSim.
+There I could inspect all of the bits for each instruction.
 I then transferred the code over to an FPGA.